Doncaster Growing Together Place Plan

 It is expected you will be in a current management position or leading professional practice which can demonstrate continuous improvement.
 You will have the skills and knowledge to negotiate with colleagues across a number of organisations, bringing sound reasoning and evidence to support key decisions and the business cases for change

 You will be supported in this work with direct access to Directors who will act as sponsors for the two areas of opportunity.
-You will report to the Director of Children’s Social Care at Doncaster Children’s Services Trust.
-The Directors across the partnership will champion the work with you and will provide the opportunity to discuss the work and help overcome any barriers within the programme.
+They will champion the work with you and will provide the opportunity to discuss the work and help overcome any barriers within the programme.
 This includes planned meetings and by exception as required.

 If you would like more information about the role, please contact Phil Hayden on 01302 734630 or 01302 734672.

-Thirdly we are are looking for the successful candidate to be available as soon as possible so please include in your written application the earliest date you can take up the post.
+Firstly please follow your own organisation’s secondment application procedures.
+We are looking for the successful candidate to be available as soon as possible so please include in your expression of interest the earliest date you can take up the post.

 Your expression of interest should have an example of how you have led a programme of reform within your organisation or across a partnership, specifically the purpose of transformation; the part you played and the legacy of this work.
 You should include any significant barriers and how you overcame these.
 It should also show how your skills, knowledge and experience make you a suitable candidate.